Our awards and honours

 Mel Silverman Mentorship Award

-Our Director, Dr. Anne Bassett, will be receiving the 2017 Institute of Medical Science Mel Silverman Mentorship Award on May 3rd.
+Our Director, Dr. Anne Bassett, received the 2017 Institute of Medical Science (IMS) Mel Silverman Mentorship Award on May 3rd, 2017.
 This award is presented to an IMS graduate faculty member who has served as an outstanding mentor and role model for graduate students, and who has contributed in a significant way to the IMS graduate program.
 All candidates for this award are nominated by IMS graduate students.

 Junior Investigator Award